 many_to_many | No uniqueness constraints | None | Put the entity with fewer relationships on the left |

-The key insight is that cardinality is not just a schema annotation, it's a constraint that helps the system produce better results.
+Cardinality is not just a schema annotation — it's a constraint that helps the system produce better results.
 By detecting and resolving clashes, one-to-one and one-to-many merges achieve significantly lower false positive rates.
 And by choosing the right table order for many-to-one and many-to-many, you make the web agents' job easier, improving both accuracy and cost.

 Try It Yourself

-The relationship_type parameter is available in the everyrow SDK.
+All of the above examples use the relationship_type parameter in the everyrow SDK.
 Install it and try on your own data:

 pip install everyrow